sagemath/sage/src/doc/en/developer/packaging.rst

 .. _section-inclusion-procedure:

-Inclusion Procedure for New and Updated Packages
+Inclusion procedure for new and updated packages
 ================================================

 Packages that are not part of Sage will first become optional or